You may have heard the phrase “show don’t tell.” It’s a subject that permeates all aspects of writing, and it is very important to understand.

 That’s all telling, and basically ruins the story.
 Do we really need to explain everything?

-Do: Roxanne shuddered, partially shielded from the rain in a doorway.
-The bad weather kept business away, and tonight had been light.
-In the distance, the familiar blare of a novelty car horn playing La Cucaracha made her jump.
-Any other night, she would have taken it, but not tonight, not after what happened to Misty.
+Do: Roxanne shuddered in the dank doorway.
+The rain kept business away, and tonight had been light.
+She listened to the patter of rain until the familiar blare of a novelty car horn playing La Cucaracha made her jump.
+Any other night, she would have taken it, but not tonight, not after what had happened to Misty.
 She took off her heels and ran down the rainsoaked alley.

 This passage, while not perfect, at least only hints at what Roxanne does for a living, and who is after her.
 Further, it raises the questions of what happened to Misty, where Roxanne is going to go, and who, exactly, is after her?